-The vice president for Campus Life is the individual designated to be responsible for the enforcement of College regulations and for making interpretive decisions regarding College regulations.
-The vice president for Campus Life is authorized to designate all or part of this responsibility to such other persons as she/he deems appropriate.
+The vice president for Student Life is the individual designated to be responsible for the enforcement of College regulations and for making interpretive decisions regarding College regulations.
+The vice president for Student Life is authorized to designate all or part of this responsibility to such other persons as she/he deems appropriate.
 The vice president or designee is empowered to receive information regarding alleged violations of College policy and public laws and to undertake investigations necessary to determine the extent of a respondent’s participation in those violations.
 The vice president or designee also may refer information regarding alleged violations to the Office of Public Safety or the Title IX coordinator and may refer any violation to the Faculty Committee on Student Conduct for adjudication.
 The vice president has assigned responsibility for the supervision and coordination of the student conduct program to the assistant dean of students and has designated certain College officials as student conduct case administrators for all allegations of code violations except those related to the Academic Integrity Policy.

 Hearing panels make their determinations by a majority vote.

 The following procedures will be used to address alleged violations of all policies outlined in the Student Conduct Policies section of the code except for the Academic Integrity Policy.
-These procedures may be altered as necessary by the vice president for Campus Life or designee in order to maintain a fair and equitable process for all parties involved.
+These procedures may be altered as necessary by the vice president for Student Life or designee in order to maintain a fair and equitable process for all parties involved.
 Any alterations and a rationale for those alterations will be explained to all parties involved.

-Information related to possible policy violations is received by the assistant dean of students from a variety of sources including, but not limited to, Public Safety reports, Residence Life reports, faculty, staff, and students.
-The assistant dean of students will review all information forwarded to the Office of Student Conduct and determine if there is reasonable cause to allege a student or student organization has violated the Code of Conduct.
+Information related to possible policy violations is received by the assistant dean of students from a variety of sources including, but not limited to, Public Safety, Residence Life, faculty, staff, and students.
+The assistant dean of students or designee will review all information forwarded to the Office of Student Conduct and determine if there is reasonable cause to allege a student or student organization has violated the Code of Conduct.
 The assistant dean of students also may initiate an investigation to collect more information before determining if allegations will be made.
 An investigation may include, but not be limited to, interviews, written statements, and searches and may be conducted by the Office of Public Safety, Office of Residence Life, other College officials, or qualified individuals hired by the College as appropriate.
 No form of harassment will be used by investigators in the process of investigating potential violations.

 For information on reporting and investigation options for sexual misconduct, see the Lafayette College Interim Policy on Equal Opportunity, Harassment, and Nondiscrimination.

-Except under emergency circumstances, College-owned or College-operated premises occupied by students and the personal possessions of students will not be searched by College officials unless authorization is obtained from the Campus Life staff member on call, the dean of students, an assistant dean of students, or the vice president for campus life.
+Except under emergency circumstances, College-owned or College-operated premises occupied by students and the personal possessions of students will not be searched by College officials unless authorization is obtained from the Student Life staff member on call, the dean of students, the assistant dean of students, or the vice president for student life.
 Authorization shall be made before a search is conducted.
 The authorization shall specify the reasons for the search and the objects sought.
 The student should be present, if possible, during the search.
 Regardless of the purpose of the search, however, alleged violations of the Code of Conduct discovered during a search may result in allegations being brought.
 Additionally, alleged violations that are observed in plain view by College officials, including resident advisers, may be reported to the Office of Student Conduct.

 A student may allege that another student or student organization violated the Code of Conduct.
 Those wishing to allege violations may make a report with the Office of Public Safety or with the assistant dean of students.
 Once the information has been forwarded to the Office of Student Conduct, the assistant dean will see that procedures outlined in this code are followed.